Richard Colburn

-Richard Colburn (born 25 July 1970) is the drummer of the Scottish indie band Belle & Sebastian.
+Richard Colburn (born 25 July 1970) is a Scottish musician and the drummer of the Scottish indie band Belle & Sebastian.
 Before he joined Belle & Sebastian, he used to sell pies on match days outside Celtic Park and studied Music Business at Stow College.

 He drummed on early Snow Patrol sessions and is one of the founding members of The Reindeer Section.

 Personal life

 Colburn is from the Scottish city of Perth.
-His grandfather was fellow musician Bill Wilkie.
+His grandfather was the musician Bill Wilkie.